DigitalChinaOpenSource/TiDB-for-PostgreSQL/README.md

 cd TiDB-for-PostgreSQL/tidb-server

 go run main.go

+# If you get an error: export ordinal to larger
+# Please run the following cmd:
+go run -buildmode=exe  main.go
 ```

 After starting the main program of TiDB for PostgreSQL , it will run on port 4000 of the host.